rsdoiel/antenna/pacific.md

 ---

-## Scientists Discover World’s Largest Coral in the Solomon Islands
+## Scientists discover world’s largest Coral in the Solomon Islands

 date: 2024-11-14, from: Pacific Island Times